How Much Money You Should Have Saved by Age

 Choose Financial Independence and aim for the option of Early Retirement.

-Given you have to maneuver through the various life milestones above, assuming you started saving today, at what rate should you save at based on your age?
+Given you have to manoeuvre through the various life milestones above, assuming you started saving today, at what rate should you save at based on your age?
 And how much should you have saved?

 There are a number of approaches and guidelines for figuring this out: